 CSA = Community Supported Agriculture

-Community Supported Agriculture (CSA) is agriculture supported by a community in which members will buy a share from the farm prior to the growing season in order to support the farmers throughout the growing season.
-The member will get a share every week for 22-24 weeks (usually June thru November) of local and certified organic produce.
-The shares consist of vegetables, and some fruits all harvested fresh!
-In addition to a CSA share, members are invited to our Pick-Your-Own (PYO) fields once a week to partake in the harvest and see where their veggies grow.
-PYO vegetables are different than what we grow in the main fields and usually include crops like: okra, sauce tomatoes, cherry tomatoes, hot peppers, specialty basil, green beans, snap peas, flowers, and herbs!
+Community Supported Agriculture (CSA) is when a small farm is supported by a community in which they purchase a share of the crops from the farm prior to the growing season in order to provided the much needed financial support farmers need in the beginning of the growing season in exchange for a porition of the overall crop harvested throughout the growing season.
+The member will receive a share every week of the growing season.
+The shares consist of vegetables and herbs grown on our farm!
+In addition to a CSA share, members are invited to our Pick-Your-Own (PYO) fields once a week to partake in the harvest of flowers, and herbs!

-Joining our CSA means you become a part of our community.
-We share with you the weekly harvest from the fields and together we share in the risks and rewards each season has to offer.
-Being a part of our CSA means we are able to support each other, our local food system, and the integrity of the land.
+Joining our CSA means you become a part of our farmily.
+We share in the risks and rewards each season has to offer, support each other, our local food system, and the integrity of the land.

 Our growing practices

 We are a USDA Certified Organic Farm and follow only organic growing practices.
 We strive to provide high quality, freshly harvested, seasonal on our property through maximizing our growing space through efficient and thoughtful growing techniques that require less land to achieve higher farm productivity and financial sustainability without compromising the health of our agricultural ecosystems and our farmers.

 By using practices such as composting, cover cropping and companion planting, we are able to encourage our crops and soils to produce and maintain high fertility.
 Our crops are grown without synthetic fertilizers, pesticides, herbicides or GMO (genetically modified organisms) and are grown outside as well as in our four passive solar greenhouses year round.